pprunty/pprunty.github.io/posts/06-claude.md

 By default, the Claude prompt is positioned centrally, with previous conversations hidden.
-This design choice enhances privacy and focus &mdash; no more worrying about whether your colleagues seen your last conversation titled, 'Ideas for new sex positions' when you last shared your screen, _hooray!_ It is a small but significant improvement in user experience that showcases Anthropic's attention to practical details.
+This design choice enhances privacy and focus &mdash; no more worrying about whether your colleagues seen your last conversation titled, 'Ideas for new sex positions' when you last shared your screen &mdash; _hooray!_ This small but significant improvement in user experience highlights Anthropic's attention to practical details and user experience.

-Another thing you will notice is how Claude expands on the reasoning for its response.
-If you ask Claude to make an email sound more professional, it will re-write the email for you and add listed points reasoning why the email is more professional.
+Additionally, you'll notice that Claude provides expanded reasoning for its responses.
+For instance, if you ask Claude to make an email sound more professional, it will not only rewrite the email but also list the reasons why the changes make it more professional.
-This

 One of Claude's standout features is its availability as a Progressive Web App (PWA).
 This functionality allows users to install Claude on their desktop, providing a native app-like experience without the need for traditional app store